michaeljcamara/VanGo/README.md

 4.  *__Other Minor Changes__*

-	Additionally, the "Name" box has been divided into "First Name" and "Last Name" boxes.
+	Additionally, the "Name" field has been divided into "First Name" and "Last Name" fields.
 Previous form submissions revealed that students would occasionally omit their last name from the field when only one box was provided; this should hopefully address that rare problem.
-Additionally, data validation was added to the "Phone Number" box in order to comply with a specific format.
-This was done to help standardize the input and ensure that all information is entered as desired.
+Additionally, data validation was added to the "Phone Number" field in order to comply with a specific format.
+This was done to help standardize the input and ensure that all information is entered as intended.

 ### The Google Sheet (Form_Responses) <a name="sheet"></a>
 The newly created Google Sheet, currently called Form_Responses, can be found at the following URL: https://docs.google.com/spreadsheets/d/1qjh1UbBCpMU0obs-D6CP6WFEYRkZBZ7GXn-jp6SUeus/edit#gid=1266965723.

 Once the student submits the ShuttleVanForm, the information from that form automatically populates a row in the Form_Responses Google Sheet.
 VanGo has been implemented as a script that has been integrated directly into this Google Sheet: it will activate automatically when the sheet updates with new values.
 The contents of this sheet should typically not be altered directly.
-See the Tutorial section for instructions on how to access the VanGo script and perform some maintenance options if needed (e.g. removing specific students from the calendar, deleting large volumes of events, etc).
+See the [Tutorial](#tutorial) section for instructions on how to access the VanGo script and perform some maintenance options if needed (e.g. removing specific students from the calendar, deleting large volumes of events, etc).

 ### The Google Calendar (ShuttleVanCalendar) <a name="calendar"></a>
 The Google Calendar, currently called ShuttleVanCalendar, can be found at the following URL: https://www.google.com/calendar/embed?src=allegheny.edu_93fhcf7oq8i7771q4ehm76k814%40group.calendar.google.com&ctz=America/New_York.